-1.2.3.
-Natural Vagueness and Non-intrinsic Defining Properties.
-Exactly similar considerations about the task of identifying natural categories in the inexact disciplines, where taking account of all causally relevant factors is impossible, make it clear why the natural kinds in such disciplines need not (indeed cannot) be defined by necessary and sufficient membership conditions.
-Because, e.g., a natural kind in meteorology must be defined by only a proper subset of the causally relevant factors, and must participate only approximately in (only approximately) stable weather patterns, there is no prospect whatsoever that there will be absolutely determinate necessary and sufficient conditions which provide the its explanatory definition.
-[This is not, I should add, analytic; it's just true.]
-Instead, the explanatory definitions of such kinds will reflect the imperfect clustering of relevant properties which underwrites the contribution reference to them makes to accommodation--just as the accommodation thesis requires.
+Natural Vagueness and Nonintrinsic Defining Properties Exactly similar considerations about the task of identifying natural categories in the inexact disciplines, where taking account of all causally relevant factors is impossible, make it clear why the natural kinds in such disciplines need not (indeed cannot) be defined by necessary and sufficient membership conditions.
+Because, for example, a natural kind in meteorology must be defined by only a proper subset of the causally relevant factors and must participate only approximately in (only approximately) stable weather patterns, there is no prospect whatsoever that there will be absolutely determinate necessary and sufficient conditions which provide the its explanatory definition.
+(This is not, I should add, analytic; it's just true.)
+Instead, the explanatory definitions of such kinds will reflect the imperfect clustering of relevant properties that underwrites the contribution that reference to them makes to accommodation-just as the accommodation thesis requires.

-It is likewise non-analytic but true that in the inexact sciences of complex phenomena the explanatory definitions of natural kinds often involve some relational (as opposed to intrinsic) properties.
-Social roles, whether in human societies or in the societies of non-human social animals, are clear cut examples.
-It is no objection to the naturalness of such kinds to say, as an ardent reductionist might, that, whenever the occupier of a particular social role (alpha male, let us suppose) exhibits, on a particular occasion, the causal powers and dispositions characteristic of that role, there will always be intrinsic properties of other relevant organisms and of relevant features of the environment which are causally sufficient, together with intrinsic properties of that organism, to establish the causal powers and dispositions in question.

-Relationally defined categories, like social roles, are natural kinds just in case deployment of references to them contributes to the satisfaction of the accommodation demands of the disciplinary matrices in question.
-Their explanatory definitions include relational properties just in case the shared causal powers and dispositions among their members upon which that contribution to accommodation depends are causally sustained by (among other things) shared relational properties.
-That an imaginary and unpracticable disciplinary matrix might embody the project of, e.g., predicting and explaining the behaviors of social animals by deriving them from independently formulated intrinsic physical characterizations of the animals and of their environments is irrelevant to the question of whether (partly) extrinsically defined social kinds are natural kinds in the disciplinary matrices we actually work in.
+It is likewise nonanalytic but true that in the inexact sciences of complex phenomena, the explanatory definitions of natural kinds often involve some relational (as opposed to intrinsic) properties.
+Social roles, whether in human societies or in the societies of nonhuman social animals, are clearcut examples.
+It is no objection to the naturalness of such kinds to say, as an ardent reductionist might, that whenever the occupier of a particular social role (alpha male, let us suppose) exhibits on a particular occasion the causal powers and dispositions characteristic of that role, there will always be intrinsic properties of other relevant organisms and of relevant features of the environment that are causally sufficient, together with intrinsic properties of that organism, to establish the causal powers and dispositions in question.
+Relationally defined categories, such as social roles, are natural kinds just in case deployment of references to them contributes to the satisfaction of the accommodation demands of the disciplinary matrices in question.
+Their explanatory definitions include relational properties just in case the shared causal powers and dispositions among their members-upon which that contribution to accommodation depends-are causally sustained by (among other things) shared relational properties.
+That an imaginary and unpracticable disciplinary matrix might embody the project of, for example, predicting and explaining the behaviors of social animals by deriving them from independently formulated intrinsic physical characterizations of the animals and of their environments is irrelevant to the question of whether (partly) extrinsically defined social kinds are natural kinds in the disciplinary matrices in which we actually work.

-1.2.4.
-Historicity.
-It may be somewhat harder to see why the definitions of natural kinds need not be ahistorical and unchanging.
+Historicity It may be somewhat more difficult to see why the definitions of natural kinds need not be ahistorical and unchanging.
 Consider first the question of whether the explanatory definition of a natural kind can be such that members of the kind are necessarily restricted to some spatial or temporal region, or such that it involves reference to a particular space-time region or individual.